swiftlang/swift-syntax/Sources/SwiftParser/SwiftParser.docc/FixingBugs.md

 1. Add a test case in `SwiftParserTest` that looks like the following
     ```swift
+    AssertParse(
-    let source = """
+      """
       <#your code that produces an invalid syntax tree#>
-    """

-    let tree = withParser(source: source) {
-      Syntax(raw: $0.parseSourceFile().raw)
-    }
-    XCTAssertHasSubstructure(
-      tree,
+      """,
-      <#create a syntax node that you expect the tree to have#>
+      substructure: <#create a syntax node that you expect the tree to have#>
     )
     ```
-2. Optional: Reduce the test case even further by deleting more source code and calling into a specific production of the parser instead of `Parser.parseSourceFile`
-3. Run the test case and navigate the debugger to the place that produced the invalid syntax node.
+2. Run the test case and navigate the debugger to the place that produced the invalid syntax node.

 ## Unhelpful Diagnostic Produced